This page provides troubleshooting steps for resolving issues with the Lansweeper scanning service connecting to the database.

 When you install Lansweeper, a service called Lansweeper Server is added to Windows Services on the machine hosting your installation.
 This service is mostly responsible for scanning your network and sending data back to your Lansweeper database.
 It also pushes configured deployments to Windows computers and processes emails.

-The Lansweeper Server service is referred to as the scanning service and the machine hosting the service as a scan server.
-A Lansweeper installation has at least one scan server, though multiple scan servers can be configured as well.
+The Lansweeper Server service is referred to as the scanning service and the machine hosting the service as a scanning server.
+A Lansweeper installation has at least one scanning server, though multiple scanning servers can be configured as well.
 By default, the scanning service is configured to automatically start, as the service needs to be running to be able to scan your network.

-Program Files (x86)\Lansweeper\Service\Errorlog.txt on the problem scan server.
+Program Files (x86)\Lansweeper\Service\Errorlog.txt on the problem scanning server.